ethereum-optimism/design-docs/security/fma-generic-hardfork.md

 - [ ] ACTION ITEM (BLOCKING): We have implemented extensive unit and end-to-end testing of the activation flow.
 - [ ] ACTION ITEM (BLOCKING): We have implemented multi-client testing to reduce the chance of bugs
+- [ ] ACTION ITEM (non-BLOCKING): We have implemented fuzz testing in a kurtosis multi-client devnet to reduce the chance of bugs
 - [ ] ACTION ITEM (BLOCKING): We will be testing the activation on our devnets and testnets.

 - **Detection:** Detection is straightforward as the chain will stop producing blocks.
 On OP Mainnet, P1 alarms are triggered and on-call engineers are paged if the unsafe head does not increase for 1 minute or if the safe head does not increase for 15 minutes.
 Moreover, the chain will be closely monitored during activation.